KAFSALAH/IBM_DataEngineering/Cloudera/README.md

-These files contains general commands for HDFS, Hbase, and Hive terminals.
+These files contain general commands for HDFS, Hbase, and Hive terminals.